 Instructions

-- Remove the plastic wrap, gizzard and neck.
+- Remove the plastic wrap, gizzard and neck from the 12 pound turkey.
 Rinse the turkey well with cold water and place into whatever vessel you are brining it in.
 Make sure you have enough space to place whatever you use into the refrigerator.

-- Bring 16 cups of water to a rapid boil in a large stock pot.
-Whisk in the paprika, chile powder, garlic powder, onion, oregano, thyme, garlic cloves, brown sugar, bay leaves and kosher salt.
+- Bring 16 cups water to a rapid boil in a large stock pot.
+Whisk in the 1 tablespoon paprika, 1 tablespoon chili powder, 1 tablespoon garlic powder, quartered 1 yellow onion, 2 sprigs fresh oregano , 2 sprigs fresh thyme , gently smashed 5 garlic cloves, 1/4 cup brown sugar, 4 dried bay leaves and 3/4 cup Morton's coarse kosher salt*.
 Also add any optional add-ins you might want.
-Continue to boil for 15-20 minutes.
-Remove from the heat, allow to cool slightly (approximately 10-15 minutes) then add 4 cups of ice.
+Reduce the temperature to low and simmer for 15-20 minutes.
+Remove from the heat, allow to cool slightly (approximately 10-15 minutes) then add 4 cups Ice.

-- When the brine has reached room temperature carefully pour into brining bag (or whatever you are using to place it into the fridge) with turkey (this is a two person job.)
+- When the brine has reached room temperature carefully pour into brining bag (or whatever you are using to place it into the fridge) with the turkey (this is a two person job.)
 Tightly pull bag up around the turkey, forcing the brine to fully encase the bird.
 Twist the top around a few times and then tie tightly with twine.
 The whole bird should be submerged in liquid.
-Place in refrigerator for 24 hours. *
+Place in the refrigerator *or any location that is ≤40°F for 24 hours, 36 for extra large turkeys over 15 pounds.
+If the brine will not completely embrace the turkey you can rig it with other items.
+I used a small cup, shot glass and cheese grater to make sure the brine fully encompassed the turkey.

 - If you've tried this recipe, come back and give it a rating and tell us how it was in the comments or ratings.